Jonoh89/BackboneBattleships/README.md

 Backbone Battleships
 ===================

-A basic battleship game written in Backbone
+A basic battleship game written in Backbone, to see it running to do http://development.bbbattleships.divshot.io/

 ## Getting Started